vichi99/MicroPython/README.md

 # Description
-There is place for my own scripts for controlling `Nodemcu` device.
+There is place for my own scripts in MicroPython e.g. for controlling `Nodemcu` device.

 # Function Code